Alzahraa7/HealthCare_arduinoIDE/README.md

 # HealthCare_arduinoIDE
-This is my the hardware code of my Graduation project by Nodemcu and Arduino IDE Used in this project 2 sensors:
+This is the hardware and IOT code of my Graduation project by Nodemcu and Arduino IDE Used in this project 2 sensors:
 1- ds18b20 for digital body tempreture
 2- MAX30102 for SPO2 and Heart rate